kubernetes/website/content/en/docs/tasks/configure-pod-container/resize-container-resources.md

 allocates resources for a pod based on its **requests**, and limits the pod's resource usage based on the **limits** specified in the pod's containers.

+The following changes enable in-place resize of container resources:
-Container's resource **requests** and **limits** are now **mutable** for CPU and memory resources.
-They now represent **desired** CPU and memory values.
+- Container's resource **requests** and **limits** are now **mutable** for CPU and memory resources.

-Besides the aforementioned change, a new field named `allocatedResources` was added to `containerStatuses` in the Pod's status.
-This field reflects the resources allocated to the pod's containers.
+- A new field named `allocatedResources` has been added to `containerStatuses` in the Pod's status to reflect the resources allocated to the pod's containers.

-In addition, a new field called `resources` was added to the Container's status.
+- A new field named `resources` has been added to the Container's status.
 This field reflects the actual resource requests and limits that are configured on the running containers as reported by the container runtime.

-Lastly, a new field named `resize` was added to the Pod's status to show the status of the last requested resize.
-A value of `Proposed` is an acknowledgement of the requested resize and indicates that request was validated and recorded.
-A value of `InProgress` indicates that the node has accepted the resize request and is in the process of applying the resize request to the pod's containers.
+- A new field named `resize` has been added to the Pod's status to show the status of the last requested pending resize.
+It can have the following values:
+  - `Proposed`: This value indicates an acknowledgement of the requested resize and that the request was validated and recorded.
+  - `InProgress`: This value indicates that the node has accepted the resize request and is in the process of applying it to the pod's containers.
-A value of `Deferred` means that the requested resize cannot be granted at this time, and the node will keep retrying.
+  - `Deferred`: This value means that the requested resize cannot be granted at this time, and the node will keep retrying.
 The resize may be granted when other pods leave and free up node resources.
-A value of `Infeasible` is a signal that the node cannot accommodate the requested resize.
+  - `Infeasible`: is a signal that the node cannot accommodate the requested resize.
 This can happen if the requested resize exceeds the maximum resources the node can ever allocate for a pod.

 ## {{% heading "prerequisites" %}}